Growing Trees and Leaders for Boston’s Future

 Past Teen Urban Tree Corps Programs

-This past summer we were proud to welcome, in person, 15 Boston teenagers to our reinvigorated summer program.
-Teens gained hands on experience in the field of forestry through field trips, talks from professional in the field of foresters, and the creation of micro forest plans for their neighborhoods.
+In 2021, 15 Boston teenagers joined our reinvigorated summer program.
+Teens gained hands on experience in the field of forestry through field trips, talks from professional in the field of forestry, and the creation of micro-forest plans for their neighborhoods.

 In 2020, TUTC went remote.
-We hired 15 Boston teens. they explored the history, the present, and the future of five community forests in Boston: North Dorchester, South Dorchester, Hyde Park, West Roxbury, and Roslindale.
-Each group produced a an artifact or video about their community forest.
+We hired 15 Boston teens.
+They explored the history, the present, and the future of five community forests in Boston: North Dorchester, South Dorchester, Hyde Park, West Roxbury, and Roslindale.
+Each group produced an artifact or video about their community forest.